5jt/Cider/docs/docs/index.md

 ]Cider.Version
 ```

-I> Note that for Dyalog's user command framework to be able to identify Cider's user command script, the folder must be made known to SALT.
+> Note that for Dyalog's user command framework to be able to identify Cider's user command script, the folder must be made known to SALT.
 However, since Cider requires Tatin to be available this must have been done already.
 I>
-I> You can check this by issuing the command
+> You can check this by issuing the command
 I>
-I> `]SALT.Settings cmddir`
+> `]SALT.Settings cmddir`
 I>
-I> This command lists all folders the user command framework will scan for user commands.
+> This command lists all folders the user command framework will scan for user commands.
 The `SessionExtensions/CiderTatin/` folder must be among them, otherwise no Tatin user command would be available.

 If that is not good enough for you, follow the instructions provided by the document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html#On-setupdyalog "Link to the document on https://tatin.dev") for how to achieve that for Tatin.